Back to overview

 art could only be seen on the Statue of Liberty after downloading a free special application on your Smartphone.
 Such a collaboration arouses questions on what is real in the public space and what is not.
 Who is part of it and who is not?

-a triptych Wildflower Fields painting
+Serpyllum, a Wildflower Fields painting

 Learn more

-Palustris, a Wildflower Fields painting
+Borage, a Wildflower Fields painting

 Learn more